OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

 1. The :decl_configoption:`AZURE_STORAGE_CONNECTION_STRING` configuration option, given in the access key section of the administration interface.
 It contains both the account name and a secret key.
 2. The :decl_configoption:`AZURE_STORAGE_ACCOUNT` and :decl_configoption:`AZURE_STORAGE_ACCESS_KEY` configuration options pointing respectively to the account name and a secret key.

-Since GDAL 3.1, the Rename() operation is supported (first doing a copy of the original file and then deleting it).
+Since GDAL 3.1, the :cpp:func:`VSIRename` operation is supported (first doing a copy of the original file and then deleting it)

 .. versionadded:: 2.3